Choi Min-ho: 2016–2020: Big screen debut, solo music and military enlistment

 In early 2016, Choi extended his popularity as an actor.
 He was cast in several projects, including a historical Korean drama entitled Hwarang: The Poet Warrior Youth, which began airing on December 19, 2016, on KBS2.
 His debut movie project titled Canola, alongside Youn Yuh-jung and Kim Go-eun and directed by Yoon Hong-seung (pseudonym Chang), was filmed in 2015 and released on the big screen in May 2016.
 He was cast in a supporting role in a film entitled The Princess and the Matchmaker, led by Lee Seung-gi and Shim Eun-kyung.
 The movie is the second installment in a planned trilogy by Jupiter Films after the 2013 box-office hit The Face Reader.
 Choi was then cast in the movie Derailed alongside veteran actor Ma Dong-seok, which was directed by Lee Seong-tae and premiered at the 2016 Cannes Film Festival.
 The movie had its world premiere screening at the 21st Busan International Film Festival in October 2016.

 In 2017, Choi took part in the JTBC web drama entitled Somehow 18 alongside Lee Yu-bi.
-As a result of high online viewer ratings of more than 870,000 views, the web drama was announced to be broadcast on television through JTBC on 8 October.
+As a result of high online viewer ratings, the web drama was broadcast on television through JTBC.
 After receiving a positive response for his acting performance in Derailed, Choi was cast in science fiction action thriller Illang: The Wolf Brigade, the Korean adaptation of the Japanese anime Jin-Roh: The Wolf Brigade.
 Choi stated that he chose the role because he wanted to work with director Kim Jee-woon.
 The film released on July 25, 2018.
 In September 2017, Choi received the Special Award at the Indonesian Television Awards 2017 due to his widespread popularity in the country as well as for his performances in various dramas.
 Choi was the first Korean artist to be presented an award at the show.
 On November 15, Choi was included in Vogues list of the "Sexiest Men Alive".
 Later that year, Choi was cast in a four episode mini drama The Most Beautiful Goodbye, which is a remake of the 1996 drama of the same name.

-Choi released his debut solo single, "I'm Home", as part of SM Station.
+In March 2019, Choi released his debut solo single, "I'm Home", as part of SM Station.
 He then enlisted for the Marine Corps on April 15 as part of his mandatory military service, where he was recognized as an "exemplary marine soldier" for forgoing early discharge to participate in defense drills.
 He completed his military service on November 15, 2020.